 The EU is struggling the most in these current trading conditions, with Germany announcing its first trade deficit in 30 years, and the Euro at its weakest point against the US dollar in ten years.
 The trade shock of rising import costs, oil & gas price levels and trade disruptions have come to bear severely.
 Euro zone inflation is rapidly increasing too.

 This year Unicorn Ingredients reached a milestone of 15 years trading.
 Our team celebrated the anniversary with a trip to Ascot to see the races.
 Our Epsom team were joined by colleagues from the Germany and India offices.

 The Euro has edged upwards in recent days as the situation in China relaxes a little and the sensitivity to the Ukraine/Russia situation settle down a little.
 This combined with a less pessimistic view of the potential rise in US interest rates has favoured the Euro and indeed Sterling.
 Sterling was also heled by the recent £15 billion fiscal package softening the cost-of-living issues faced by all.
 Currencies remain vulnerable to the global outlook however which is increasingly uncertain and thus volatility is here to stay.

-We are pleased to advise that we have made arrangements with Oblong Trees (UK) Ltd, to offset the carbon footprint of all our employees worldwide with respect to their working commitments.
+This year we are pleased to advise that we have made again arrangements with Oblong Trees (UK) Ltd, to offset the carbon footprint of all our employees worldwide with respect to their working commitments.
 This means from when they leave home in the morning, to their return and any travel required to conduct their roles for Unicorn Ingredients Ltd. Plus the impact of our offices on carbon emissions.
 We see this as an important step in our role as a supplier of natural ingredients to the food industry.
-We have embarked on a tree planting scheme, which is believed to be one of the best ways to sequester carbon from the atmosphere.
-Each tree we plant will absorb 1mt of CO2 over a ten year growing cycle.